 - Your official transcript, or a certified copy of your official transcript.
 We cannot accept print-offs of online academic results

 - Comprehensive unit of study outlines for each unit that you are applying to have considered for credit.
 Unit of study outlines must include a description of the learning content, details of assessment, contact hours, number of teaching weeks and the credit point weighting

 Recognition of prior learning

-If you are applying for RPL based on work experience, you must provide the following supporting documentation:
+If you are applying for RVL based on work experience, you must provide the following supporting documentation:

 - Your current CV